BenLiu983/Sentiment-Analysis-of-Amazon-Alexa-Reviews/README.md

 # Date Cleansing

-1. Remove the punctuation
+1. Remove the punctuation.

-2. Remove the stopwords
+2. Remove the stopwords.

-3  Perform count vectorization (tokenization)
+3. Perform count vectorization(tokenization).

 The clean dataset is the following dataset with the shape of 3150 * 5227.